linroger/Wealth-of-Nations/Financial Markets and Institutions/III. Liquidity of Assets/Class 6- Bank Runs/Investor Size, Liquidity And Prime Money Market Fund Stress.md

 MMFs are mutual funds that invest in short-term assets of high credit quality.
 Their function as intermediaries is to offer a cash management tool to investors,  while providing short-term funding to governments,  financial institutions and corporates (Aldasoro,  Eren and Huang (2021)).
 As of the end of 2019,  the MMF sector had assets under management (AUM) in excess of $7 trillion globally,  mainly in the United States (57%) and the euro area (20%) (FSB (2020b)) Following the stress suffered by the sector in 2008,  authorities introduced sweeping regulatory reforms in the main jurisdictions.

 In terms of their set of eligible assets,  US MMFs are broadly classified as government,  prime and tax-exempt.
-Government MMFs invest most of their assets in US Treasuries,  US agency securities and repurchase agreements collateralised by US Treasuries.
-Prime MMFs mainly invest in private sector securities such as certificates of deposit and financial or non-financial commercial paper.
+Government MMFs invest most of their assets in US Treasuries,  US agency securities and [[Class Note 12 Part 2 Repos|repurchase agreements]] collateralised by US Treasuries.
+Prime MMFs mainly invest in private sector securities such as certificates of deposit and financial or non-financial [[Class Note 12 - Commercial Paper#Class Note 12 – Commercial Paper|Commercial Paper]].
 Tax-exempt funds primarily hold municipal securities.

 As regards US prime MMFs - which are the main focus of our analysis below -regulation differentiates between retail and institutional funds.
 Only individuals (natural persons) can access prime retail MMFs.
 There are no access restrictions for prime institutional MMFs,  but they typically cater to large non-financial investors such as corporate treasuries,  or financial institutions such as pension funds.
 Retail and institutional funds also differ in their share pricing rules.
 While the former maintain constant net asset values (NAVs),  prime institutional MMFs mark their portfolios to market so that they have floating NAVs.
-All prime funds may impose redemption gates or liquidity fees,  ie suspend redemptions or make them costlier,  when their weekly liquid assets (WLA) fall below 30% of their total assets These regulatory guidelines are intended to provide fund managers with liquidity management tools to address redemption pressure In Europe,  shares in MMFs are almost exclusively held by institutional investors Based on their share pricing rules,  European funds are categorised into constant net asset value (CNAV),  low volatility net asset value (LVNAV) and variable net asset value (VNAV) MMFs.
+All prime funds may impose redemption gates or liquidity fees,  ie suspend redemptions or make them costlier,  when their weekly liquid assets (WLA) fall below 30% of their total assets These regulatory guidelines are intended to provide fund managers with [[Class Note 10 Liquidity and Class Note 10 Liquidity and Liquidity Managementliquidity management|liquidity management]] tools to address redemption pressure In Europe,  shares in MMFs are almost exclusively held by institutional investors Based on their share pricing rules,  European funds are categorised into constant net asset value (CNAV),  low volatility net asset value (LVNAV) and variable net asset value (VNAV) MMFs.
 CNAV funds are similar to US government MMFs in that they hold mostly government securities.
 But in contrast to US government MMFs and similar to US prime MMFs,  European CNAV funds can introduce redemption gates and liquidity fees.
 While LVNAV and VNAV MMFs are comparable to US prime funds in terms of portfolio composition,  only LVNAV funds are subject to MMF regulatory guidelines on gates and fees on investor redemptions

 ## Developments In The Mmf Sector In March 2020